 Artist credit: Talula Mays

-The following map shows the data since the program has been in place.
-Each marker represents the places where the pre-charge program has collected litter.
-The colors indicate the different months.
-When you click on the markers, information regarding that specific litter collection's data will appear.
+The following map shows 2018 and 2019 program data.
+Each marker represents the places where the program has collected litter.
+The colors indicate the two different years: Red for 2018, Purple for 2019.
+When you click on the markers, information regarding that specific location's data will appear.